Training Manual

 Walkthrough

-1. Click on the search input to activate it.
+2. Click on the search bar to activate it.

-2. Type the word hoodie into the search field.
+3. Type the word jacket into the search bar.

-4. You will be taken to the Search screen at a URL like /search?q=hoodie.
-The page will display your results.
+5. You will be taken to the Search screen at a URL like /search?q=jacket.

 Try It Yourself

-1. Use the search input to search for the term jacket (not "hoodie" as in the walkthrough).
+1. Use the search bar to search for the word hoodie.

-5. Now search for a very specific term that is unlikely to match any products — for example, xyzproductnotfound.
+4. Now clear the search bar and search for a word that is very unlikely to match any product — for example, xylophone.

 Knowledge Check